tiagofsanchez/airtable-gatsby/README.md

 3. Change the data structure using graphQL;

 More importantly, this experiment pretends to understand the difference in performance between Gatsby & graphQL when compared to react & axios as well as get a better sense for the code required to implement both solutions

+## How to use

+If you want to test this, you would need to do a couple of things:
+- Get a Airtable account and use a base that you want to test.
+The table header needs to be `Name`;
+- Create `.env.development` file where you store your API and ID key;
+- Install `gatsby-cli` on your machine

+After that you would need to fork this repo so that you can use it and:
+- `yarn install` or `npm install`
+- `gatsby-develop` or `npm run dev`